chiyu1203/ephys/README.md

 Note: The downside of removing the gut is that the head would become a big dry hole so I was not sure if putting the ground pin at the dorsal side of the head would work.
 One idea is to stuff moist kimwipe beneath the brain.
 Or maybe buy dura-gel would be a good idea.
 However, keep in mind during the surgery that if the brain does not move too much due to animal's breath, it should be possible to do the recording without removing the gut

 5. When removing the neural sheet, focus on dorsal to the central complex and ripe the neural sheet along DV axis (with two fine forceps).
-This is because the probe is inserted along along DV axis
+This is because the probe is inserted along along DV axis.
+And place parafilm on the brain

-6. glue the head with the headstage and insert the ground wire into the dorsal side of the head and place the ground bin inside the hole of the plastic bar
+6. glue the head with the headstage and insert the ground wire into the dorsal side of the head and then tape the ground pin with the head-fix bar

 7. Place the locust on the airball and then prepare to stain the electrode.
 (Remember to connect the SPL wire with the intan chip before putting them on the stereotaxis)